 Now for the dark side of quinoa unless you Properly Prepare SOAK Quinoa in acid to reduce anti-nutrients

 Quinoa contains saponins, phytic acid, tannins and protease inhibitors, which can have a negative effect on performance and survival of monogastric animals when it is used as the primary dietary energy source.
 [Humans are monogastic having a single-chambered stomach whereas ruminant animals, like a cow, goat, or sheep, have a four-chambered complex stomach.
 An easy way of understanding the significance of this is that the bacterial actions in the four stomachs and intestine of ruminant animals allows digestion of food substrate that differs from that which occurs in the human one stomach and intestinal tract.]
 Nutrition facts and functional potential of quinoa (Chenopodium quinoa willd.), an ancient Andean grain: a review.
 J Sci Food Agric and PubMed here.

-See above for details on quinoa’s anti-nutrients and the following additional saponin and protease inhibitor anti-nutrient information from US Wellness meats, The Wellness Blog The Health-Harming Trifecta in “Paleo-Friendly” Foods unless otherwise noted:
+Saponin and protease inhibitor anti-nutrient details (from US Wellness meats, The Wellness Blog The Health-Harming Trifecta in “Paleo-Friendly” Foods unless otherwise noted) are:

 - Saponins.
 This Purdue document notes that quinoa seed coats (pericarp) are usually covered with bitter saponin compounds that must be removed before human consumption.
 Saponins may also be toxic to fish.
 Deresination (removal of the pericarp and the saponins by mechanical or chemical means) does not affect the mineral content of the seed (Johnson and Croissant, 1990).